VectivBio (NASDAQ:VECT) Shares Gap Down to $16.13

 VectivBio Holding AG (NASDAQ:VECT) gapped down before the market opened on Monday .
 The stock had previously closed at $16.13, but opened at $15.71.
-VectivBio shares last traded at $16.00, with a volume of 90 shares traded.
+VectivBio shares last traded at $16.00, with a volume of 90 shares changing hands.

 VectivBio Company Profile (NASDAQ:VECT)